 No matter how much you train use these Aimlab Apex routines, if your peripherals are uncomfortable, it’s going to take you a very long time to develop good aim.
 I suggest you use whatever feels comfortable to you, such as peripherals that are similar to the ones you starting FPS gaming on.

 If you have a high sensitivity in Apex and an extremely low friction mousepad, your aim is going to be very hard to control and this will require a longer time to master compared to someone who has a lower more controlled sensitivity.

-The most important part for determining how long it will take you specifically to develop good aim, is how much you train and how consistently you train your aim.
-If you aren’t training your aim a little everyday, you could be lengthening the time to get good aim by a long while.
+The most important part for determining how long it will take you specifically to develop a good aim is how much you train and how consistently you train your aim.
+If you aren’t training your aim a little every day, you could be lengthening the time to get good aim for a long while.